greco-project/pvcompare/docs/pv_feedin.rst

 2. CPV
 -------

-The CPV technology that is used in the pvcopare simulations is a hybrid micro-Concentrator module with integrated planar tracking and diffuse light collection of the company INSOLIGHT.
+The CPV technology that is used in the *pvcompare* simulations is a hybrid micro-Concentrator module with integrated planar tracking and diffuse light collection of the company INSOLIGHT.
 The following image describes the composition of the module.